Alien Tort Statute: Corporate liability under the statute

 In 2011, there was a circuit split regarding whether corporations, as opposed to natural people, could be held liable under the ATS.
 In 2010 the Second Circuit Court of Appeals held in Kiobel v.
 Royal Dutch Petroleum Co. that "customary international law has steadfastly rejected the notion of corporate liability for international crimes" and thus that "insofar as plaintiffs bring claims under the ATS against corporations, plaintiffs fail to allege violations of the law of nations, and plaintiffs' claims fall outside the limited jurisdiction provided by the ATS".
 However, the Seventh Circuit Court of Appeals, the Ninth Circuit Court of Appeals, and the D.C.
 Circuit Court of Appeals all ruled that corporate liability is possible under the statute.

-The U.S. Supreme Court granted certiori on October 17, 2011 to answer the question of corporate liability.
+The U.S. Supreme Court granted certiorari on October 17, 2011, to answer the question of corporate liability.
 After arguments on February 28, 2012, the Court ordered the case to be reargued the following term on the separate question of extraterritoriality.
 On April 17, 2013, in Kiobel v.
 Royal Dutch Petroleum Co., the Court issued a decision affirming the Second Circuit's decision, but on different grounds, holding that the ATS did not create jurisdiction for a claim regarding conduct occurring outside the territory of the United States, leaving the question of corporate liability unresolved.

 In Jesner v.
 Arab Bank, PLC, the Supreme Court again revisited the question of corporate liability and ruled that foreign corporations may not be sued under the ATS.
 However, the only parts of the opinion that commanded a majority of the court expressly limited its holding to suits against foreign corporations.
 The concurring opinions by Justices Alito and Gorsuch focused on foreign relations concerns with foreign corporations.
 Justice Alito expressly limited his concurrence to foreign corporations: "Because this case involves a foreign corporation, we have no need to reach the question whether an alien may sue a United States corporation under the ATS."
 Because the majority opinion was limited to foreign corporations, it is possible that Jesner does not settle the question of corporate liability for U.S. corporations.